 Certain people should not eat too much garlic!

-DON’T use garlic liberally if you’re on a blood thinner, about to have surgery, or about to have a baby.
+Do not use garlic liberally if you’re on a blood thinner, about to have surgery, or about to have a baby.
 This subject comes up again and again because so many foods and supplements act as blood thinners.
-I say work with your doctor to thin your blood with the foods and supplements, and get the medications out of your life.
+I say work with your doctor to thin your blood with the foods and supplements and get the medications out of your life.